Hydrogen line: In radio astronomy

-The 21 cm spectral line appears within the radio spectrum (in the L band of the UHF band of the microwave window to be exact).
+The 21 cm spectral line appears within the radio spectrum (in the L band of the UHF band of the microwave window).
 Electromagnetic energy in this range can easily pass through the Earth's atmosphere and be observed from the Earth with little interference.
+The hydrogen line can readily penetrate clouds of interstellar cosmic dust that are opaque to visible light.
 Assuming that the hydrogen atoms are uniformly distributed throughout the galaxy, each line of sight through the galaxy will reveal a hydrogen line.
 The only difference between each of these lines is the Doppler shift that each of these lines has.
-Hence, one can calculate the relative speed of each arm of our galaxy.
+Hence, by assuming circular motion, one can calculate the relative speed of each arm of our galaxy.
 The rotation curve of our galaxy has been calculated using the 21 cm hydrogen line.
 It is then possible to use the plot of the rotation curve and the velocity to determine the distance to a certain point within the galaxy.
+However, a limitation of this method is that departures from circular motion are observed at various scales.

-Hydrogen line observations have also been used indirectly to calculate the mass of galaxies, to put limits on any changes over time of the universal gravitational constant and to study the dynamics of individual galaxies.
+Hydrogen line observations have been used indirectly to calculate the mass of galaxies, to put limits on any changes over time of the fine-structure constant, and to study the dynamics of individual galaxies.
+The magnetic field strength of interstellar space can be measured by observing the Zeeman effect on the 21-cm line; a task that was first accomplished by G. L. Verschuur in 1968.
+In theory, it may be possible to search for antihydrogen atoms by measuring the polarization of the 21-cm line in an external magnetic field.

+Deuterium has a similar hyperfine spectral line at 91.6 cm (327 MHz), and the relative strength of the 21 cm line to the 91.6 cm line can be used to measure the deuterium-to-hydrogen (D/H) ratio.
+One group in 2007 reported D/H ratio in the galactic anticenter to be 21 ± 7 parts per million.